-This document is intended to explain the policies and procedures Brown University follows in responding to notifications of alleged copyright infringements on the University network.
+This document describes the policy and procedures Brown University follows in responding to notifications of alleged copyright infringements on the University network.

-The Digital Millennium Copyright Act (DMCA), signed into law in 1998, recognizes that digital transmission of works adds complexity to the Copyright Law.
-The DMCA provides non-profit educational institutions with some protections if individual members of the community violate the law.
-However, for Brown University to maintain this protection, we must expeditiously take down or otherwise block access to infringing material whenever it is brought to our attention and whether or not the individual who is infringing has received notice.
+This is in accord with the Digital Millennium Copyright Act (DMCA), which provides non-profit educational institutions with some protections if individual members of the community violate the law.
+For Brown University to maintain this protection, it must expeditiously take down or otherwise block access to infringing material whenever it is brought to our attention.

 Following are some examples of copyright infringement that may be found in a university setting: